pieberrykinnie/second-year-guide/8-building-your-resume.md

 - Familiarity with tools, technologies, or frameworks relevant to the field (hard skills)
 - Problem-solving and software design skills (soft & hard skills)

 > **Tip:** If you don’t have many (or any) personal projects in your portfolio yet, there is still time to get started.
-Check out the [Personal Projects](9-personal-projects.md) section of this guide for ideas and inspiration.
+Check out the [Personal Projects](9-personal-projects.md) section of this guide for inspiration.

 - **Must-Have:**